 Mr. Andrew F. Porter

 Hello!
-My name is Andrew Porter, Photography Instructor and Assistant Boys Soccer Coach at FFCHS (hoping to change that status sometime soon).
+I'm Andrew Porter, Photography Instructor and previous Assistant Boys Soccer Coach at FFCHS (hoping to change that status sometime soon).
 I have lived in D8 since 2007 and have been teaching at FFCHS since 2014.
-Previously I have taught the visual arts in D20 for 8 years, D11 for 7, and 2 years in IL.
-During that time I have coached soccer, tennis, basketball, track, art club, and mock trial - with boys soccer being the only holdover currently.
-While teaching photography is my main daily focus, I have a maturing family that consists of my lovely wife, Sandi (FMS STEM teacher), my two middle school(!) boys, Keegan & Rhys, and our dog, Rock.
+Previously, I have taught the visual arts in D20 for 8 years, D11 for 7, and 2 years in IL.
+During that time I have coached soccer, tennis, basketball, track, art club, and mock trial.
+While teaching photography is my main daily focus, I have a maturing family that consists of my lovely wife, Sandi (FMS STEM teacher), my two boys, Keegan & Rhys, and our dog, Rock.
 Hopefully, you will learn a lot more about me as I learn about you in Photography!

 Different teachers have different personalities and different expectations...
 So what can you expect from me?
 Art to me is a passion, one that I love to share and teach to others.
 Actually, it's more like coaching - Art is like a sport.
 You need to want to play, listen to coaching, and practice.
 Through dedicated practice, focus, performance, evaluation and reflection a student can become a "player".
 Those that challenge themselves and push the limits of their visual communications will be the ones that compete for the viewer’s attention and time.
 My role is as a resource for the students to receive information and guidance to further their ability in creating visual communications that speak to an audience, and we take that work to compete at local and state visual arts contests!